VergilWang15/blog/blog/github-actions-and-pages.md

 [//]: # (TODO:Build a free image hosting service with github, then replace the images above)

-Today, I utilized Github actions to successfully build and deploy my website, which is now smoothly hosted on [my Github Pages](https://vergilwang15.github.io/blog/).
+Today, I utilized Github actions to successfully build and deploy my docusaurus website, which is now smoothly hosted on [my Github Pages](https://vergilwang15.github.io/blog/).
 I am going to share my experience here.

 ## What are Github Actions and Github Pages?

-Github Actions is a CI/CD tool provided by Github.
+[Github Actions](https://docs.github.com/en/actions) is a CI/CD tool provided by Github.
 It is free for public repositories and has certain amount of free minutes for private repositories (2,000 minutes per month in 01/08/2024).

-Github Pages is a service that allows you to host static websites directly from your Github repository.
+[Github Pages](https://pages.github.com/)  is a service that allows you to host static websites directly from your Github repository.
 The service is free and supports custom domains, which can be used in unlimited public repositories.
 <!--truncate-->

 ## Why do I use these two services?